(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Application onto the Dicke-Ising model

 \subsection{Antiferromagnetic normal phase}

 For the antiferromagnetic normal phase we will restrict ourselves to bipartite lattices (denoting $A$, $B$ as the two subsets of sites) to avoid any kind of geometric frustration caused by the Ising interaction for $J>0$.
+For models with geometric frustration, a straightforward mapping to the generalized Dicke model in Eq.~\eqref{Eq:Hamiltonian} is not possible, as the model features an extensive ground-state degeneracy in the Ising limit, which is not contained in our model.
 The phase is adiabatically connected to the case of $\omega_0=g=0$, with an unperturbed ground state with alternating spin orientations and an empty cavity mode.
 To bring the Hamiltonian closer to the form of Eq.~\eqref{Eq:Hamiltonian}, we first have to apply a rotation on one of the sublattices (here sublattice $A$).
 Therefore, we apply a sublattice rotation $U$ about the $x$-axis giving

 for $j\in A$, altering the eigenfunctions but not the eigenvalues of the Hamiltonian.
 The rotated Dicke-Ising Hamiltonian

 possesses a fully polarized ground state for $\omega_0=g=0$, as the sign in front of the Ising interaction is flipped by the transformation.
 The expression $(-1)^j$ is the shorthand notation for